simonis/zlib-chromium/README.md

 ### zlib-cloudflare

 All the above applies to [zlib-cloudflare](https://github.com/cloudflare/zlib) as well because it has integrated most of the inflate optimizations from zlib-chromium.
+This was meanwhile fixed with [PR 31](https://github.com/cloudflare/zlib/pull/31") which basically imported the corresponding fix from zlib-chromium.

 ## Benchmark details